elunacado/mayanGrammar/README.md

 # mayanGrammar
-This is my hand in for:  Evidence 2 Generating and Cleaning a Restricted Context Free Grammar Were I'll deliver a RCFG (Restricted Context Free Grammar) which is a variation of a CFG and as explained in the webpage for Geeks for Geeks a CFG is a a type of formal grammar that has four tuples: (V,T,P,S). <br />
+This is my hand in for:  Evidence 2 Generating and Cleaning a Restricted Context Free Grammar Were I'll deliver a RCFG (Restricted Context Free Grammar), which is a variation of a CFG and as explained in the webpage for Geeks for Geeks, a CFG is a a type of formal grammar that has four tuples: (V,T,P,S). <br />
 ![alt text](https://github.com/elunacado/mayanGrammar/blob/main/rcfg.png)
-so a RCFG follows the same rules as a CFG but witha added restrictions that simplify the parsing and reduce the ambiguity**
+So a RCFG follows the same rules as a CFG but with added restrictions that simplify the parsing and reduce the ambiguity.

 ## Language Structure
 The language I chose for this hand-in was Mayan, but because of the complexity of this language, I'll be limiting it to the two types of present Mayas have which are Actual Present which describes an action that is taking place at the current moment the rules for this tense are as follows: